viniciusvasti/my-personal-website/posts/application-logging-correlation-id.md

 ```
 Now it is easy to correlate log lines for a single process execution and filter log by the CID for better visualization of the application flow.

-But note also the last log line.
+Note also the last log line.
 It has no CID, because it is executed in an async operation.
 As a said early, the MDC scope is the thread, but the last line happens in another thread.
-Thus we have a tricky improvement to work with.
+Thus, we have a tricky improvement to work with.

 *[Mapped Diagnostic Context](http://logback.qos.ch/manual/mdc.html)